mozilla-platform-ops/android-tools/create_host_utils/README.md

   - in mozilla-central hg client
     - `moz-phab --no-wip` (or `arc diff` in a pinch)
 - run tests
-  - see reference doc
+  - see reference doc for the try command to use
+    - run the mach command
     - add the treeherder link to the phab review
     - inspect tests
 - request reviews
   - linux and mac: requestor
   - win: requestor (mkato initially requested, but not active)
 - repeat for other operating systems from 'run the build script' step

 ## TODO